vzachari/IronSmithQSM/README.txt

 			a) DICOMS (Only MPR/MEMPR DICOMS should be present in the MPR folder if you want IronSmith to process DICOMS).
 				If NIFTI files exist together with the DICOMS, they will be selected instead (see "b" below).

 			b) Multiple .nii/.nii.gz files each corresponding to a different echo.
+				Each NIFTI file needs to have _e# in the file name, where # is the echo# (e.g S0001_MEMPR_e1.nii.gz, S0001_MEMPR_e2.nii.gz ...)
+				This is the default dcm2niix output format for multiple echos and protects against errors.

 			c) Single .nii/nii.gz file with multiple timepoints, each corresponding to a different echo.
 			d) Single .nii/nii.gz file with a single echo/timepoint <--- this can be rms/averaged across echos or just a single echo T1 MPRAGE.